Funnel control for a moving water tank: Conclusion

-Another issue is that we assume $\mu >0$ for the friction term.
-This implies that the system's energy converges to the steady state exponentially.
-In the case $\mu=0$ the statement of Theorem~\ref{Thm:funcon-PDE} is false in general.
-More precisely, if $\mu=0$, then $\mathfrak{h} = \cL^{-1}(\mathbf{H})$ derived in Lemma~\ref{lem:measure} does not have bounded total variation, by which $\widetilde{\mathcal{T}}$ from the proof of Theorem~\ref{Thm:funcon-PDE} is not bounded-input, bounded-output stable.
-It seems natural to assume some kind of damping in \eqref{eq:SVeq}, but one may relax the assumption of exponential stability, even in the linearized case.
+It seems natural to assume some kind of damping in~\eqref{eq:SVeq}, but one may relax the assumption of exponential stability, even in the linearized case.
 This requires refined methods, whose development is a topic of future research.
 In this context, let us mention the recent work~\cite{PeiTucs20}, where stabilization of a linearized 2D-shallow water system subject to polynomial damping was considered.